 The experts of the Centre became co-authors of the Regulations on the competition for the election of the Chairman and members of the Board of NPBC, which ensured the objectivity and impartiality of the election process.
 As a result, Zurab Alasaniia, who is well regarded in the media environment, won the competition among government-favoured candidates and headed the NPBC.
 Director of the CEDEM, Taras Shevchenko in 2017 was a member of the NPBC's Supervisory Board.
 During the year, the Centre's lawyers provided legal support to the Supervisory Board and the Board of the Public Broadcaster and prepared 12 legal opinions.

-19 January 10 April 5 May 25 October 2017 2017 2017 2017 the PJSC NPBC was officially registered, which marks the official launch of the second stage of the public service reform in Ukraine Zurab Alasaniia was elected as the Chairman of the NPBC's Executive Board the full NPBC board was elected Editorial Board of the Public Broadcaster of Ukraine elected Denationalisation of the press 2017 is the second year in the three-year period devoted to the denationalization of printed press.
+Denationalisation of the press 2017 is the second year in the three-year period devoted to the denationalization of printed press.
 During these three years, all municipal and state newspapers must change the ownership and remove local and state authorities from their founders.
-Through these changes, newspapers will be able to switch to a model of financial self-sufficiency, to work in a competitive market and to increase the focus on readers' demands and preferences.
-729 publishing companies throughout Ukraine should be reformed by the end of 2018 644 85 municipal media state-owned media 148 state-owned and municipal newspapers were reformed in 2016-2017

-8 June 2017 - the Verkhovna Rada registered the Draft Law of Ukraine "On Amendments to the Law of Ukraine "On the Reform of State and Municipal Printed Media" No6560, developed together with the CEDEM's experts.
+Through these changes, newspapers will be able to switch to a model of financial self-sufficiency, to work in a competitive market and to increase the focus on readers' demands and preferences. publishing companies throughout Ukraine should be reformed by the end of 2018 644 municipal media 85 state-owned media 148 state-owned and municipal newspapers were reformed in 2016-2017 8 June 2017 - the Verkhovna Rada registered the Draft Law of Ukraine "On Amendments to the Law of Ukraine "On the Reform of State and Municipal Printed Media" No6560, developed together with the CEDEM's experts.
 CEDEM analyses the progress of the reform and advises the media to successfully complete denationalization.

 Municipal Press Hall The Centre for Democracy and Rule of Law, in partnership with the Museum-Archive, created the Municipal Press Hall - an interactive online resource that collects data on all municipal print media that are subject to denationalization in Ukraine.
 In general, 659 newspapers that are to be reformed by the end of 2018 make the Hall's database, where everyone can see the individual card of the publisher, find out about its founders, the scope of coverage, the progress of reform, and even flip through and download a scanned copy.